- Real Estate

 Payment Plans are Available: start today and pay later!

-Our recommended courses to satisfy the 98 hours of Core (SAE) post - licensing education required during the first two years of your Texas salesperson license.
-Note that the 98 hours includes both of the Legal Update courses required for your first renewal.
+Our recommended courses to satisfy the 98 hours of Core (SAE) post - licensing education.
+Note that the 98 hours also includes both of the Legal Update courses required for your first renewal.

 Edition 7.0 - TREC's new non-elective Legal Update I, effective January 1, 2016.Full Details